 As regards the EU programme for Education, Training, Youth, and Sport programme (Erasmus+) and ensuring its synergy with the planned activities under the Priority axis 3.
-"Education and lifelong learning" in the OPEHR, it will be considered as the joint responsibility of MRDEUF, the Ministry of Science, Education and Sports and the Ministry of Social Policy and Youth.
+"Education and lifelong learning" in the OPEHR, it will be considered as the joint responsibility of MRDEUF, the Ministry of Science and Education and the Ministry for Demography, Family, Youth and Social Policy.